djhunt-ibm/agentic-ai-client-bootcamp/usecases/autoclaim-insurance/assets/hands_on_lab_autoclaim_insurance.md

 <img width="1000" alt="image" src="/usecases/autoclaim-insurance/assets/screenshots_hands_on_lab/14.png">

-- Add Behviour as to how the Agent should behave and what it should expect.
+- Add Behviour defining how the Agent should behave and what it should expect.

-- Add the following for the Agent Behaviour:
+- Add the following in the Agent Behaviour section :

 > You will begin by welcoming the claim processor and displaying the open claims in a table.
 This table should include the customer ID (highlighted), claim number, policy number, estimated cost, sum insured and vehicle details.
 Do not show duplicates.Ask the claim processor to select a customer ID.Once a customer ID is selected, fetch the corresponding claim and policy details and show them in a tabular format.
 > Then, generate a summary based on the following points: